mantidproject/mantid/docs/source/algorithms/ConvertUnits-v1.rst

 If ConvertFromPointData is true, an input workspace contains Point data will be converted using `ConvertToHistogram <http://www.mantidproject.org/ConvertToHistogram>`__ and then the algorithm will be run on the converted workspace.
-The output workspace will contain the bins created from ConvertToHistogram.
-If AlignBins is checked, the rebin will be run after the workspace has been converted.

 Restrictions on the input workspace
 ###################################